 PHP add_rewrite_var() Function: Everything You Need to Know

-As a PHP developer, you may need to add a new query variable to the list of rewrite query variables.
-The add_rewrite_var() function is a built-in function in PHP that allows you to add a new query variable to the list of rewrite query variables.
+As a WordPress developer, you may need to register a custom query variable for use with rewrite rules.
+The add_rewrite_var() function is a WordPress API function that allows you to add a new query variable to the list of recognized rewrite query variables.
 In this article, we will take an in-depth look at the add_rewrite_var() function and its usage.

 What is the add_rewrite_var() Function?